GeoLarryLai/pyCoreRelator/README.md

 For questions, feedback, or collaboration opportunities, please contact Larry Lai (larry.lai@beg.utexas.edu, larrysyuhenglai@gmail.com) or visit the [Quantitative Clastics Laboratory](https://qcl.beg.utexas.edu) at the Bureau of Economic Geology, The University of Texas at Austin.

-## License

-**pyCoreRelator** is licensed under the [GNU Affero General Public License 3.0](LICENSE).
-This means that if you modify and distribute this software, or use it to provide a network service, you must make your modified source code available under the same license.
-See the LICENSE file for full terms and conditions.

 ## Key Features

 - **Segment-Based DTW Correlation**: Divide cores into analyzable segments using user-picked or machine-learning based (future feature) depth boundaries, enabling controls on the stratigraphic pinchouts or forced correlation datums